Graeme McDowell falls back at the Texas Open

 “It’s something you don’t really like to tell people how tired you are, how fatigued you are ... are you just going crazy, getting old?”

-Meanwhile Ireland’s Seamus Power hit an eagle on the par 4 fifth, on his way to a 72.
+Ireland’s Séamus Power hit an eagle on the par 4 fifth, on his way to a 72.
 He is level par overall, and one shot inside the cut for the weekend.

+Meanwhile, Ian Poulter accepts the hard work must begin now after he lost his PGA Tour card by missing the cut.

+The Ryder Cup favourite, a two-time winner on tour, needed to bank at least $30,624 (€28,550) by finishing in the top 30 in San Antonio but he was unable to make it to the weekend.